Flying to the Ends of the Earth Previews

 I have either filmed in, or set up filming in the following:

-India (5x),Pakistan, Nepal, Brazil, Mexico, The Philippines, Cambodia, Japan, USA x3 (including Alaska), South Africa, Sudan, Northern Canada, Australia, Papua (Indonesia) and Mainland Europe.
+India (5x),Pakistan, Nepal, Brazil, Mexico, The Philippines, Cambodia, Japan, USA x3 (including Alaska), South Africa, Sudan, Northern Canada, Australia, Papua (Indonesia), Jordan, China, Italy, Poland and Sweden.

 Heathrow: Britain's Busiest Airport

 The first and second episode got an identical audience of 3.7 million, 18% audience share.
 Certainly the most popular thing I've ever been a part of...

 Twitter seemed very complimentary too.
 Well done to an amazingly nice and talented group of individuals who helped film over 7 months at the airport.

 Flatpack Empire - Previews